RfidResearchGroup/ChameleonUltra/docs/gui.md

 # GUIs

-There are multiple GUIs to control your Chameleon, two are featured in this documentation:
+There are multiple GUIs to control your Chameleon, two are featured in this documentation.
+Note that in spite of what their name may suggest, all GUIs support both the Ultra and the Lite.

 - [Chameleon Ultra GUI](./chameleonultragui.md) ([github](https://github.com/GameTec-live/ChameleonUltraGUI))